by Franziska Naughton and Sharon Sacks

-The purpose of this outline is to insure that the visually impaired student has an equal opportunity to share in the pleasure and skills of kitchen living.
+The purpose of this outline is to ensure that the visually impaired student has an equal opportunity to share in the pleasure and skills of kitchen living.
 Protecting a child from the dangers of the kitchen is like protecting from life itself--the protection can be more damaging than the risky experience.
 A child who is deprived of experience does not continue to seek new experience.
 Curiosity decreases and the motivation for learning diminishes.
 The opposite occurs when the child is encouraged in new experiences, especially in a secure and happy home.
 Personal feelings of worthwhileness are enhanced with the responsibility of being a contributing family member.
 The skills of cooking, like other competencies, add to the total self concept and the child is more confident as well as more skilled.

-Omit or reduce background stimulation (TV, radio, record player).
+- Omit or reduce background stimulation (TV, radio, record player).
 Meaningless stimulation has no useful purpose, reduces early auditory discrimination and may delay developing close personal relations within the family.

-Talk to infant always--spontaneous, natural sounds and words stabilize the auditory environment.
+- Talk to infant always--spontaneous, natural sounds and words stabilize the auditory environment.

-Touch and talk to infant--touch and talk are basis of relationship and are crucial for the establishment of basic trust.
+- Touch and talk to infant--touch and talk are basis of relationship and are crucial for the establishment of basic trust.

-The more persons in the household, the greater the importance of omitting extraneous auditory stimulation so that the child quickly recognizes individual family members.
+- The more persons in the household, the greater the importance of omitting extraneous auditory stimulation so that the child quickly recognizes individual family members.
 The foundation of learning is a secure and familiar environment and the enjoyment of close human relationships.

-Touch, tickle, caress, cuddle, and pat as often as possible.
+- Touch, tickle, caress, cuddle, and pat as often as possible.

 Baby 0-3 Months: